-Hi, I'm Forrest! 👋-

 leadership

-• 2023-Present: Student Representative @ Duke Kunshan University, Divison of Natural and Applied Science
+• 2023-2025: Student Representative @ Duke Kunshan University, Divison of Natural and Applied Science

 • 2018-2021: Regional Manager @ CodeDay Bay Area